Last Updated on

 - 1 teaspoon vanilla extract

-Clean and cut the strawberries into halves or quarters, depending on their size.
-Give them to a bowl, stir with the sugar and let stand for at least 30 minutes.
+- Clean and cut the strawberries into halves or quarters, depending on their size.
+Place them into a bowl, stir with the sugar and let stand for at least 30 minutes.

 If available you can use half and half, that is not available in Germany, so I just mix milk and cream together.